Education in Victoria: Government or state schools

 The state government owns and operates schools at both primary and secondary levels.
 These schools are generally called government or state schools.
 They do not charge compulsory fees, with the majority of their costs being met by the government, and the rest by voluntary levies and by fund raising.

-Four government secondary schools are selective: Melbourne High School, catering for boys, Mac.Robertson Girls' High School, catering for girls as well as Nossal High School and Suzanne Cory High School, catering for both boys and girls.
+Four government secondary schools are entirely selective: Melbourne High School, catering for boys, Mac.Robertson Girls' High School, catering for girls, as well as Nossal High School and Suzanne Cory High School, catering for both boys and girls.
 These offer classes from Years 9 to 12 and cater for academically gifted students.
 There are also schools which specialise in performing arts and sports.
 The remainder are open schools which accept all students from the government-defined catchment areas, although some are single sex.
 Selective schools are more prestigious than open government schools, and, as one would expect, generally achieve better results in the school-leaving exams than independent or open government schools.
 Entrance to selective schools is by examination and they cater to a large geographical area.

-According to the Schools Australia Preliminary Report, released by the Australian Bureau of Statistics on 4 February 2008, the number of students enrolled in Victorian state schools was 535,883 in 2007 – a drop of 234 students on the 2006 figures, while the non-government sector stood at 297,970 in 2007 - a gain of 4,252 students.
-The non-government sector, which includes Catholic, private and Jewish schools, recorded steady growth since 2002, gaining more than 16,890 students in the past five years.
+The number of students enrolled in Victorian state schools was 648,044 in 2021, compared to 535,883 in 2007, an increase of 21%.
+The non-government sector stood at 366,201 in 2021, compared to 297,970 in 2007, an increase of 23%.

-However, while government schools recorded a fall in student numbers in the past two years, the sector recorded growth between 2002 and 2005, and in the past five years recorded an overall gain of 2,466 students.

-Despite a five-year growth in the numbers of students attending government schools, the number of Victorian government schools fell to 1,592 in 2007, down from 1,605 in 2006 and 1,613 in 2005.
-The number of independent schools rose from 210 in 2006 to 214 in 2007.

 As at 3 August 2007, teacher-student ratios were higher in the Victorian government sector, at 13.8, compared with 12.9 in the non-government sector.
 However, in both sectors Victoria compared favourably with national figures: the national teacher-student ratio in government schools was higher at 14.2, and 13.8 in the non-government sector.

-There was a rise in the number of teaching staff in Victoria, up from 68,697 in 2006 to 70,342 in 2007.
+As of 2020, there were 48,411 FTE teachers in Victorian government schools.
+The student-teacher ratios for government-run schools were 14.1 for primary schools, and 12.1 for secondary schools in Victoria.